 The Storm Water Management Fund was established in 2012 to account for the Township's ongoing storm water management and regulatory requirements.
 2020 marked the seventh year that the Township billed for storm water management.
-The Storm Water Fund ended 2020 with a committed fund balance of \$2,981,972 and an assigned fund balance of \$554,831 with the Board of Commissioners focused on identifying priority projects.
-The shift from evaluating flooding areas to beginning projects continued through 2019 and 2020 with over \$600,000 and \$1,000,000 respectively expended on capital projects.
+The Storm Water Fund ended 2021 with a committed fund balance of \$3,678,165 and an assigned fund balance of \$555,742.
+While the Board of Commissioners continues to focus on identifying priority projects, the shift from evaluating flooding areas to beginning projects continued during 2019 and 2020 with over \$600,000 and \$1,000,000 respectively expended on capital projects.
+In 2021, the Board was presented an updated list of projects requiring financing for which the debt service would be funded by the stormwater fees collected in future years.
+The financing was accomplished with a \$10 million issuance of General Obligation bonds (completed in 2022) and the commencement of several significant stormwater projects.

-The Capital Improvement Fund had a fund balance of \$8,474,773 at December 31, 2020, a decrease of \$1,739,813 over the fund balance from 2019.
+The Capital Improvement Fund had a fund balance of \$5,586,127 on December 31, 2021, a decrease of \$2,888,646 over the fund balance from 2020.
 The decrease is the result of the use of both bond and note proceeds realized on 2019 borrowings and the planned spend-down of bond proceeds from the Series 2016 General Obligation Bonds borrowed to fund park improvements and trail improvements.